TomFrost/fs_eventbridge/README.md

 ./fs_eventbridge
 ```

 FS-EventBridge will launch and listen on port 65056 on all interfaces.
-This is currently hardcoded!
+Command line arguments can be specified to change the port and the bound IP address.
+Launch with `--help` for details.

 ## Using
 Connect to the TCP server using your favorite language/library/client.
 Or use `telnet` (replace localhost with the IP of the machine running FS-EventBridge, if not local):